cyrillglockner/bonsaiai.github.io/source/includes/inkling2-reference/_curriculums.html.md

 Every curriculum must provide a `source` clause that specifies the data source for teaching the concept.
 Currently, only [simulators][3] are supported as data sources, so the `source` keyword must be followed by a simulator declaration or the name of a simulator declared at the global scope of the program.

-The `train` keyword indicates which concept this curriculum trains.

 ### Breakout Example

 > Breakout Example